 Keep an inflatable ball in your classroom (or use something else, like a balled-up piece of paper, in a pinch!).
 Choose a question/instruction based on the lesson/level you just taught, e.g., “Name a fruit!”
 The student must answer and then toss the ball to another student to answer.
 Change the question mid-game.
 The random nature of the ball toss keeps students on their toes.

-Need more game and activity ideas for young learners?
 Check out the Micro-credential Games and Activities for the Online Classroom (Young Learners).

-EFL/ESL games for teaching English to teenagers
+What are the best ESL games for teaching English to teenagers?

 9. English Only!